sumitdotml/dotfiles/README.md

 This is still in progress.
 I am learning by doing this.

-I want to get better at doing everything inside the terminal (I really like neovim's vibes), so thi is my attempt at trying to get better at this.
+I want to get better at doing everything inside the terminal (I really like neovim's vibes), so this is my attempt at trying to get better at this.

 Currently, I mostly use: